-Besides the careful choice of harvest time and vinification conditions, juice fining strategy can significantly reduce the risk of pinking.
+In addition to the careful choice of harvest time and vinification conditions, juice fining strategies can significantly reduce the risk of pinking.

 According to Ugliano, juice treatment with a combination of pea protein and PVPP is very effective in preventing wine pinking.